 Tuneen E. Chisolm

 Tuneen Chisolm joined the Campbell Law faculty with the start of the fall 2013 semester.
-She teaches courses in Trademark & Unfair Competition, Remedies, Entertainment Law, Intellectual Property and Family Law.
+She teaches courses in Trademark & Unfair Competition, Remedies, Entertainment Law, Intellectual Property and Professional Responsibility and Ethics.
 Her research interests revolve around the intersection of morality, equity and intellectual property rights, particularly as it relates to entertainment and sports, and the impact of patent law on patient rights and consumer access to healthcare.

 Prior to Campbell Law, Chisolm served as the Westerfield Fellow on the faculty at Loyola University New Orleans College of Law, where she taught a seminar entitled Morality of Intellectual Property, as well as legal research and writing.